 Upgrading [UA] Universal Analytics to Google Analytics 4 [GA4]

-To enable Google Analytics, you need to log into your Google Analytics account.
-If you already have a Google account, you can use that to log in.
+To enable Google Analytics, you need to log into your Google account.
 If you don’t have a Google account, you can create one for free.

 Step 3: Get the tracking code